rosegebhardt/Digital-Image-Correlation/README.md

 Repository for digital image correlation project as part of mechanical engineering senior design

-Link to the most updated design ideas and plans can be found here: https://www.overleaf.com/read/ymcnhnbjynwt
+Link to write-up can be found here: https://www.overleaf.com/read/rphwrsqyzhhk